Updated 5th May 2021

 - To support the development of people committed to the effective altruism community

 - To promote the importance of critical thinking and knowing how to change your mind

 - To create a sense of enjoyment and community

 - There are many articles, books, videos, and podcasts to select from.

 - Some people are happy to read, watch or listen to material in advance.
 But if your text is short, consider looking over the content at the event, rather than as preparation.

-- Unless you know you’ve got a dedicated group of time-rich people, 30 minutes is a good maximum amount of preparation time.
+- Unless you know you’ve got a dedicated group of time-rich people, 30 minutes is usually a good amount of preparation time.
 Reading speed varies a lot, but about 200 words a minute is reasonable if the text isn’t too difficult.